The Work Of Paul Clifford Showcased In New Online Exhibition

 Paul’s work is inspired by the First World War memories of his father, who served in Egypt as part of the East Riding Yeomanry regiment.

-The Archives provided a starting point for the artist’s inspiration.
+The Treasure House Archives provided a starting point for the artist’s inspiration.
 In Paul’s work, old photographs and documents turn into colourful collages where the world of historical facts transcends into imaginary abstract landscapes, creating a dreamy and surreal sensation.

 Especially for this exhibition, Paul created a site-specific sand installation in the gallery.
 It is a tribute to Islamic ornaments, as well as a memory of the division of land, known as the Asia Minor Agreement, which became a long-lasting source of struggle in the Middle East.
 In Paul’s own words, what lies at the core of his art, is “bringing differences together, bridging of division, and sharing hope for peace.”
 In the online display, there are behind-the-scenes photos and there is a unique insight into the ‘making of’ the installation.